pedrstorm/autosub/README.md

 # :) Unsubscribe para Pros and Juniors 💪 💨

 #### Português 😁
- Decorador de classe que irá automaticamente cancelar os observáveis ​​quando o componente for destruído,Forma declarativa de cancelar a assinatura de observáveis ​​quando o componente é destruído
+ Decorador de classe que irá automaticamente cancelar os observáveis ​​quando o componente for destruído e não só  🚀

 #### English 👳
- Class decorator that will automatically unsubscribe from observable subscriptions when the component is destroyed,Declarative way to unsubscribe from observables when the component destroyed
+ Class decorator that will automatically unsubscribe from observable subscriptions when the component is destroyed

 ## Installation ⚡️